the village to raise a child 2018 application is closed.

 Thanks for your interest in the VTRAC program; our 2018 application cycle has been closed.

 WHAT IS VILLAGE TO RAISE A CHILD?

-Village to Raise a Child was established because we believe that all ideas and all students should have the potential to grow and succeed, regardless of where they come from.
-We believe that giving young people the tools and skills to think about problems creatively, devise solutions, and execute them successfully will empower not just these youths but the entire communities in which they live.
+Village to Raise a Child was established because we believe that everyone’s ideas should have the potential to grow and succeed, regardless of age or region of the world.
+We also believe that giving young people the tools and skills to think creatively about problems, devise community-based solutions, and execute them successfully will empower not just those students but their entire communities.

 WHY IS IT CALLED ‘VILLAGE TO RAISE A CHILD’?

-Taken from the old adage “it takes a village to raise a child”, this name signifies three important aspects of our program:
+Taken from the old adage “it takes a village to raise a child,” our name reflects three important values of our program:

 It takes a village to raise a child, and using social innovation to improve communities also requires a collaborative effort amongst students, mentors in their communities, and resources provided by our program.

 Youth should be taken seriously in their ability to affect consequential change in their communities - their creativity and optimism are too valuable to waste.

 Young people should be provided with the resources they need to execute their ideas and better the villages that raised them.